AelcioJozias/java-io/README.md

 # java-io

-My studies about java.io, focus on how read and write files, getting from an binarie stream, in my case, just some files.
+My studies focus on java.io, specifically on how to read and write files from a binary stream, in my case, just a few specific files